Decair/WOTR_FxTweaks/README.md

 Thanks to:

 1. Bubbles, who created the awesome snazzy in-game UI for FX Tweaks!
-2. [ThyWoof's mod template](https://github.com/ThyWoof/PathfinderWoTRModTemplate), for an auto-setup template for WOTR mods.
-3. [Xenofell's Tweakable Weapon Categories mod](https://github.com/cstamford/WOTR_TweakableWeaponCategories), for getting me going way beyond the base template.
+2. [Xenofell's Tweakable Weapon Categories mod](https://github.com/cstamford/WOTR_TweakableWeaponCategories), for getting me started with a base template and providing a solid understanding of how to extend it.
-4. [Vek17's TTT mod](https://github.com/Vek17/WrathMods-TabletopTweaks), for many examples of how to make behavioral and blueprint changes.
+3. [Vek17's TTT mod](https://github.com/Vek17/WrathMods-TabletopTweaks), for many examples of how to make behavioral and blueprint changes.
-5. All the folks at Owlcat's Pathfinder WOTR discord #mod-dev-technical channel, for the multiple times they pointed me in the right direction (especially WittleWolfie - thank you!).
+4. All the folks at Owlcat's Pathfinder WOTR discord #mod-dev-technical channel, for the multiple times they pointed me in the right direction (especially WittleWolfie - thank you!).